Simhyeon/r4d/docs/meta.md

 17. Rename rer? because rearrange is useful name and reordering numbers can be different name I guess
 18. Should rad support awk like operations?
+1. Test all clap flags if they work as expected. -> DONE, except debugging
+0. Ditch wasm feature DONE
+    -> However You still need to remove unnecessary features that was made for wasm target exclusviely.
+I sustained such codes with wasm keyword on comments
+0. KEEP IN MIND : Escape rule is strange
+    ```
+    $assert(\,\) -> This doesn't invoked at all
+    ```
+    -> Check PS.r4d manual because escape character is strange in the document.

 #### BUG